ManojPadia/social_sharing_plus/README.md

   <img src="https://github.com/user-attachments/assets/c4ae675c-af94-44c3-b24b-b46db3a07eff" />
 </p>

-`social_sharing_plus` is a Flutter plugin that allows you to share content, images and videos to various social media platforms like Facebook, Twitter, LinkedIn, WhatsApp, Reddit, and Telegram.
+`social_sharing_plus` is a Flutter plugin that allows you to share content, images and videos to various social media platforms like Facebook, Twitter (X), LinkedIn, WhatsApp, Reddit, Telegram, and Instagram (feed + stories).
 This package provides a simple and unified interface for sharing across different apps, handling the nuances and differences of each platform.

 🚀 **Exciting News!** You can now share multiple images and videos with text(optional)! 📸🎥